CALL FOR

 - The WWW and intranets

-- Digital libraries/digital image
+- Digital libraries/digital image collections

 - Languages for distributed programming